gaepdit/complaint-tracking/docs/Role capabilities.md

 Users in the Manager role have all the capabilities of the Staff role.
 Plus they can:

-* Reassign open Complaints currently assigned to Users in the same Office.
+* Manage open Complaints currently assigned to Users in the same Office, including:
+  * Edit.
+  * Reassign.
-* Edit Complaints assigned to Users in the same Office.
+  * Edit attachments.
-* Edit attachments for open Complaints assigned to Users in the same Office.
-* Approve & close Complaints that have been submitted for review.
-* Edit all Complaint Actions.
+  * Edit Complaint Actions.
   * Delete and restore Complaint Actions.
   * View deleted Complaint Actions.
+* Approve & close Complaints that have been submitted for review.
 * View reports for all Users within the same Office.

 ### User Account Admin